KevinKM3/records-request/README.md

 ## Project Status

-I working on user functionality and authentication.
+I'm working on user functionality and authentication.
+Users should only see their request.

 This project is currently in development.
 Users can filter records request by username and keyword and see visual data representation.
 The functionality to sort and search by parameters is in progress.